LinlyAC/City1M-dataset/README.md

 * 1.5166 is depth between the camera and the first member.

 ### City1M-Lite
-Considering that it may be difficult to download City1M-full directly, because the original dataset contains more than one million images with a uniform resolution of 1920 x1080, we also provide a simple version, City1M-lite.
+Considering that it may be difficult to download City1M-full directly, because the original dataset contains more than one million images with a uniform resolution of 1920 x1080 (~405G after unzip), we also provide a simple version, City1M-lite.